Making Your Label Design & Artwork Files Print-Ready

 This is a white ink that is predominantly used on transparent films and metallic coated papers.
 It stands for HP-Indigo White; the HP Indigo is one of our digital presses.
 The term is important and should be used in your label artwork files (where required) in order for the machine to recognise it as a special ink and print accordingly.

-This essentially means that any text that features in your label designs should be converted to vector graphics (see AI for additional information).
+This essentially means that any text that features in your artwork should be converted to vector graphics (see AI for additional information).
 The beauty of custom label design is that the only real limitation is the designer’s imagination.
-Should a designer have opted to use a new or rather rare font for the text elements in your label design and our team does not have access then a font such as “times new roman” will be substituted in for the beautiful text created by your designer.
-Two issues arise here; it doesn’t look great and it can moves other elements of your label design around.
+Should a designer have opted to use a new or rather rare font for the text elements and our team does not have access then a font such as “times new roman” will be substituted in for the beautiful text created by your designer.
+Two issues arise here; it doesn’t look great and it can move other elements around.
 It’s asking for unwanted surprises.
 Where text is outlined, it becomes a “jigsaw piece” within your design and will not be affected.

 These additional colours (Orange, Violet and Green) can be used to expand the CMYK colour model and allow us to better simulate spot colours.